Stuffed Aubergines with Goat Cheese & Honey

 Serving it the French way

-In France, this filled aubergine recipe is typically served as a starter, one half per person, with good bread and a small salad alongside.
-It’s rich, so you wouldn’t want a heavy main course to follow.
-A light fish dish or a simple roast chicken would be the natural next course.
+In France this is typically served as a starter, one half per person with good bread and a small salad alongside.
+It’s quite rich so you wouldn’t want a heavy main course to follow.
+A light fish dish or simple garlic butter scallops would be perfect after.

-As a vegetarian main course, which is how we eat it at home, serve two halves per person with plenty of bread, a big green salad, and roasted tomatoes on the side.
-A glass of crisp rosé.
-Some olives to start.
-It’s a very simple, very French way to eat well without much effort.
+At home we eat it as a vegetarian main course, two halves each with plenty of bread, a big green salad and roasted tomatoes on the side.
+It’s such a simple and very French way to eat well without much effort at all.

-Either way, make sure you bring it to the table warm, not hot.
-The flavours settle and the cheese firms up just slightly as it cools, and that’s when it’s at its best.
+Just make sure you bring it to the table warm rather than straight from the oven.
+The flavours settle as it cools slightly and the cheese firms up just a little, and that’s honestly when it’s at its very best.

 Leave your thoughts